- US Online Poker

 To settle the suit, Playtika ultimately coughed up $38 million and agreed to make some changes to its products.

 Such lawsuits have become commonplace in industries which flirt with with the boundaries of what does and doesn’t constitute gambling.
+Play money casinos like Gambino Slots are all over social media, so Playtika is just one company in a saturated and often problematic market.
 If Playtika does see new opportunities relating to burgeoning gambling markets in the US, this may not be the last time it finds itself in court defending the legality of its products.